Brian O'Conner: The Fast and the Furious

 During the events of the first film, Brian is working as an undercover detective with the LAPD, who assigns him the task of solving a series of semi-trailer truck hijackings.
 He is given a very short amount of time to find the people responsible before the truckers start arming themselves with shotguns and taking matters into their own hands.
 Their only lead is a description of the vehicles used — black Honda Civics with green neon underglow.

 When investigating the street race scene, Brian then meets Dominic Toretto whose crew he later infiltrates, first as a rival racer, in a race which he loses, then as a member after helping Dom escape the police.
 While running with Dom, he proceeds to investigate rival race crews led by Johnny Tran (played by Rick Yune) and Hector (Noel Gugliemi).
 He even goes as far as to organize and lead a large SWAT team into Johnny Tran's house after finding large amounts of merchandise, the kind from the highway robberies, while infiltrating his garage.
 Although the merchandise is illegal, they find nothing on Tran except a few minor charges — which leaves only Dom as a suspect.
 Brian soon finds out Toretto is responsible after watching him suddenly leave in the middle of a party at Race Wars and seeing Mia weeping to herself.
 He then reveals himself to Mia as a police officer and convinces her that if he does not get to her brother and his crew fast, they could get seriously injured or killed by the truckers who have begun to carry firearms.

 As Brian and Mia race out to stop Dominic from making another highway robbery, two of his drivers, Letty (Michelle Rodriguez) and Vincent, are injured in the process, with Letty rolling her car on the side of the road and Vincent being shot in the side by a shotgun from the truck driver who they tried to hijack.
 Brian saves Vincent, only to reveal to Dom that he is a cop.
 Brian later finds Dominic at his house attempting to look for Jesse (Chad Lindberg) when Tran and his accomplice roll up on their motorbikes pulling a drive-by shooting on the Toretto house, narrowly missing everyone there except for Jesse who is killed in the process.

 Both men then drive after Tran and his accomplice, with Dom running the accomplice of the road while Brian fatally shoots Tran.
-Afterward, Brian chases Dom, who he then races, resulting in Dominic winning closely just before he is hit by another car.
+Afterward, Brian chases Dom, who he then races, resulting in Dominic winning closely just before he is hit by a truck.
 After surviving his car rolling over, Brian later pulls him out of the wreckage only to give him the keys to his vehicle, claiming "I owe you a ten-second car" (the price he paid for losing the earlier race was his car).
 This leads to his aiding and abetting charge, resulting in his removal from the LAPD.